gcardoso89/fireworks-canvas/README.md

 ### Tecnologies

-This app was writen using HTML5, CSS3 and Javascript together with the following technologies:
+This app was writen using HTML5, CSS3 and Javascript along with the following technologies:

 * Node.js®
 * Express Framework for Node.js®